-It is perhaps unsurprizing that South Africa has long had a culture of recycling, upcycling, and ‘make do and mend.’
+It is perhaps unsurprising that South Africa has long had a culture of recycling, upcycling, and ‘make do and mend.’
 In a country where the gap between wealth and poverty is so vast, it is a culture that was born of necessity.
-While you will of course find your luxury product, interior, and fashion designers in South Africa, there is also a lot to be said for the designers who are trying to make a difference in society.
+While you will of course find your luxury product and fashion designers in South Africa, there is also a lot to be said for the designers who are trying to make a difference in society.
 Design has become a means to both instigate and promote ways of helping the less fortunate, while also promoting the South African design scene.
 Initiatives such as Design Indaba have arisen from this wish to promote all the good that has come from design in this country, and how in South Africa, they are ahead of the game in terms of design with a purpose.

 South African designer Porky Hefer set up his design studio, Porky Hefer Design, in 2011.
 With a strong conceptual foundation, Hefer’s work ranges from public sculpture to product and furniture design.
 Looking to Africa specifically as inspiration for many of his projects, Hefer employs biomimicry to create sustainable solutions to solve real world problems.
 In the Nests series, he looked at the way in which Weaver birds created their nests and emulated it in his designs.
 The nests have no ‘structure’ for want of a better word, rather, they are entirely woven from either natural materials or, in this case, recycled plastic packaging straps.
 These were developed with two design students, Leonie Vlaar and Lois Stolwijk, from the School of Arts Utrecht who were interning with him at the time.
 These structures are sturdy enough to support the weight of at least two adults, and are both humble and beautiful in their creation.